johnnyboysydney/README.md_Generator/README.md

 ### Questions

 1. How can I run the application?
-You just need to run node index.js from your terminal console in the file directory.
+You just need to run node index.js from your terminal console in the file directory

 2. What if I get an error?
-Ensure that you have install all the dependencies required for this to work.
-See Dependencies section.
+Ensure that you have install all the dependencies required for this to work See Dependencies section.

 ### License

-Licenced under the Apache-2.0.
+Licenced under the Apache-2.0

 ### Contributors